github112017/kafka-1/Kafka_Architecture.md

     - Consumer sends heartbeats through this as a way of letting the broker know which consumer is alive and connected.
     - Additionally metadata information from the broker is received.
   - **Metadata** -> The metadata object is instantiated in the consumer using the information received from the network client.
 This gets upto date with every time the **poll** method is run.
 This metadata is used by the **ConsumerCoordinator**
   - **ConsumerCoordinator** -> This takes care of assigning automatic and  dynamic partition assignment and updating the **subscriptionstate** object and commiting the offsets.
+          - This also updates the **SubscriptionState** with the commited offset value so that the **Fetcher** will know what is read already and what is not read.
+Based on this value the fetcher will poll the records from the kafka topic.

 - The **poll** method takes in a time value which is a timeout setting.
 The time the **Consumer Network Client** will poll the broker for new messages before returning.